To the Pain

-To the Pain is the fourth album released by the rock band Nonpoint.
+To the Pain is the fifth studio album released by the American nu metal band Nonpoint.
 It is their first release through independent label Bieler Bros.
 Records.
 The album was produced by guitarist Andrew Goldman.

 The album debuted #147 on the Billboard 200 charts.
 It sold 9,000 copies in its first week.
 As of March 2006, the album has sold 130,000 copies.

 The album's two singles, "Bullet with a Name" and "Alive and Kicking," are both used in the pro wrestling video game WWE SmackDown vs. RAW 2007.